alexcg1/alexcg1.github.io/_posts/2021-07-21-ai-search-one-line-python.md

 Hey everybody!
 Welcome to another episode of let's misuse technology in new and stupid ways!
 Today we're going to look at how to take an amazing technology like neural search, and misuse it in a way that a rogue user query could delete the contents of your home directory.
 In short, do not try this at home.
 At least not the one-liner bit.
 Using neural search on the other hand is pretty damn cool.

-## What is Neural Search?
+## What is neural search?

 Neural search is all about smooshing together search technology with deep learning neural networks.
 In short, the neural networks understand the semantics of what is being searched, so if you search "cat", matches for "kitten", "feline", etc would come up.
+Or "Chairman Meow" for that matter:

 ![](/assets/img/one-line/cat1.jpg)